axseinga/tip-calculator-app/README.md

 ## Acknowledgments

 Thanks to my [Mentor](https://devmentor.pl/) for helping me out with all Webpacks problems!
+Big thanks to [Tediko](https://www.frontendmentor.io/profile/tediko) for all comments and helping me out with refactoring the code! :)